Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 ## Creating a metric

-Now that we understand how metrics are defined withen Eppo, we are ready to create a metric.
+Now that we understand how metrics are defined within Eppo, we are ready to create a metric.
 Note that in order to create a metric, you first need to have set up a [Fact SQL Definition](/data-management/definitions/fact-sql) to point to the underlying data for your metric in your data warehouse.
 Let's walk through an example to create a User Revenue metric based on a fact table that lists purchase events at the user level.